How to shape eyebrows like a pro (no appointment required)

 “Start with a brow pencil that is color-matched to your natural hair tone and ensure that the pencil is well sharpened, like an artist pencil,” advises Sherrile.
 “Use the point of the pencil to sketch hair-like strokes onto areas that are sparse, then use a brow brush to distribute pencil to prevent build up.”

 If you’re happy with the effect, you can stop there.
 But, Benefit’s Head of Artistry, Lauretta Power recommends, “using more than one product for added texture and a more lifelike finish.
-A tinted brow mascara will instantly make brows appear fuller."
+The best eyebrow gels will instantly make brows appear fuller."

 For a longer-term solution, you might want to consider eyebrow tinting.
 The semi-permanent dye will pick up even the finest, lightest hairs, helping to make brows appear thicker and bolder.
-You might even want to splash out on microblading, a tattooing technique that uses super fine needles to create long-lasting, hairlike strokes.
+You might even want to splash out on having your eyebrows microbladed, a tattooing technique that uses super fine needles to create long-lasting, hairlike strokes.

 The best brow shaping products to try